DarienLibrary/website_content/content/_finished/jobseekers_services/jobseekers-services.md

 <br />

 ### Notary
 Need to get your papers for work notarized?
-The Library tries to have a Notary Public available during all opening hours.
-On the weekends, please call ahead to make sure someone is available before coming in.
-[Check which types of ID](/notaries "Check which types of ID") you will need.
+Please call the Library to schedule an appointment for a notarization at [203-669-5236](tel:2036695236 "Call us for a notary appointment").[Check which types of ID](/notaries "Check which types of ID") you will need.

 </div>
 </div>